 - Enrollment caps and waiting lists may apply

-Eligibility standards may change over time.
-Families should confirm current details directly with the Michigan Department of Health and Human Services or consult a qualified elder law advisor.
+Families should confirm current eligibility requirements directly with Michigan DHHS or consult a qualified elder law advisor before making financial decisions.

 How Michigan Assisted Living Costs Compare to Other States